 In the market for a new manufactured home?
 Look for an Energy Star® model.

-You could be paying more on your energy bills than you need to.
+Just like traditional houses, mobile homes often referred to as manufactured homes, can be improved to make them more energy-efficient.
+As the owner of a mobile home, you could be paying more on your energy bills than you need to.
 By implementing a few simple energy-saving measures, you can be on your way to saving energy and money in no time!
-Some measures you can do yourself, others require the skills of trained weatherization professionals; and both types are well worth the effort.
+Some measures you can do yourself, others require the skills of trained weatherization professionals, and both types are well worth the effort.

-Before weatherizing your home, it is important to be sure all combustion appliances such as furnaces, stoves and water heaters are in good working order and are properly vented.
-Failure to do so could lead to accumulation of dangerous amounts of carbon monoxide in your home.
+Before weatherizing your manufactured home, it is important to be sure all combustion appliances such as furnaces, stoves, and water heaters are in good working order and are properly vented.
+Failure to do so could lead to the accumulation of dangerous amounts of carbon monoxide in your home.
 You may want to consult with a professional before taking on a major weatherization job.